-We collect information about you when you provide it to us, when you interact with our websites and electronic systems, and when you attend events and visit our offices, and when other sources provide it to us, as further described below.
+We collect information about you when you provide it to us, when you interact with our websites and electronic systems, when you attend events and visit our offices, and when other sources provide it to us, as further described below.

 Information you provide to us

-Contact and Professional Data: We collect contact and/or professional data about you in person, through communications, and through our websites.
+Contact and Professional Data: We collect contact and/or professional data about you in person, through communications, including communications from you or your colleagues, and through our websites.
 For example, you provide your contact and professional information to us when you sign up to learn more about Okta’s products and services, download content, register for an event, and visit our offices.
-If you attend an event, we may also receive contact and professional details about you when you choose to scan your attendee badge or by providing a business card or other method where you share Personal Data with us.
-Typically, contact data includes your name and contact methods, such as telephone number, email address, and mailing address, and professional data includes details such as the organisation you are affiliated with, your job title, and industry.
+If you attend an event, we may also receive contact and professional details about you when you choose to scan your attendee badge or by providing a business card or other method(s) whereby you share Personal Data with us.
+Typically, contact data includes your name and contact methods, such as telephone number, email address, and office or other mailing address, and professional data includes details such as the organization you are affiliated with, your job title, and industry.

 Personal Data We Collect From Other Sources

-- Third-party platform usernames and identifying information; and
+- Third-party platform usernames and identifying information;

 If you are a candidate applying for a job at Okta, we may receive Personal Data about you from third parties for business purposes, such as through background checks (educational, employment, criminal, and financial information), publicly-available sources (like social media accounts, including LinkedIn for identifying candidates), feedback about your application and from interviews, and other third parties that may provide feedback about your application.

 For our professional services work, as a processor or service provider, Okta may also receive Personal Data about you to perform its obligations under its contract with a third party.
-Okta partners may also share your business contact information with Okta as part of their recommendation to your company to become an Okta customer.
-If Okta is interested in partnering with, acquiring, investing in, or partners with, acquires, or invests in your employing or retaining company, Okta may receive Personal Data about you through the (potential or completed) transaction for its business purposes.
+Okta partners may also share your business contact information with Okta as part of their recommendation to your organization to become an Okta customer.
+If Okta is interested in partnering with, acquiring, investing in, or partners with, acquires, or invests in your employing or retaining organization, Okta may receive Personal Data about you through the (potential or completed) transaction for its business purposes.

 Essential cookies.
 Essential cookies are required for website functionality and security.
 For example, authentication, security, and session cookies may be required for our website or products to work.

 Functional cookies.
 We use functional cookies to help enhance our websites’ performance, for market research, or other analytics or advertising that is not tied to a specific individual.
-For example, we may use Google analytics to help us track how many individuals visited our website.
-We may also utilise HTML5 local storage cookies for the reasons described in this section.
+For example, we may use Google analytics to help us track how many individuals visited our websites.
+We may also utilize HTML5 local storage cookies for the reasons described in this section.
 These types of cookies are different from browser cookies in the amount and type of data they store and how they store it.